bhatiaabhishek/CarND-Behavioral_Cloing_P3/README.md

 #### 3. Training

+After preprocessing and augmentation, I had ~35k images to train with.
 The Adam optimizer was used with mean-squared error loss.
 Concatenated data from udacity and my simulator was passed onto the model with 20% of the data as validation data.
 After some experiments, I settled with 10 epochs and 64 batch_size.
 The data was shuffled for every epoch.
 If I ran more epochs, it led to car driving off the cliff.

+#### 4. Simulation

+The drive.py script was used to evaluate the model trained above.
+It interacts with the simulator by grabbing center camera images, passing through the model, and returning the telemetry data (steering angle and throttle).
+The throttle is hard-coded as 0.2.
+I modified drive.py to crop and resize the streaming images in the same way as while training.

+**RESULT: The car drove correctly on track 1 without driving off the road**

+I am attaching the recording of my model driving the car.